The traditional approach to data loss prevention (DLP) is not as efficient in today’s work-from-anywhere world—at least, not as a standalone solution.

 A modern approach to DLP adapts its detection, prevention and response to the risky user—malicious, negligent or compromised—and to sensitive data, whether it’s regulated data, intellectual property or other sensitive business information.
 Organisations that adopt a modern approach to DLP can meet compliance needs and protect sensitive business information across email, cloud and endpoints, without burdening their security teams with maintenance nightmares and heavyweight endpoint products.

 There are three unique types of insider risks—accidental, negligent and malicious—and they all have one thing in common: people.

 According to the Ponemon Institute study, 2020 Cost of Insider Threats: Global, the average global cost of insider threats rose by 31% from 2018 to 2020 to $11.45 million.
 The frequency of incidents spiked by 47% during the same time frame.

-Legacy DLP solutions provide no behavioral awareness before, during or after risky data movement— and forget about any risky user behavior analytics.
+Legacy DLP solutions provide no behavioural awareness before, during or after risky data movement— and forget about any risky user behaviour analytics.
 Legacy tools can’t help you answer the “who, what, where, when and why” behind an alert.
-Instead, they overburden security teams with alert fatigue and management headaches
+Instead, they overburden security teams with alert fatigue and management headaches.

 A modern approach to insider threats gives people-centric insight into data movement and user activity to answer the “who, what, where, when” and intent questions around security alerts and events in real time.
 That empowers security teams to protect against data loss, monitor insider threats and accelerate their response to user-driven incidents.